 DCI’s industrial operations consist of Prison Enterprises’ operations which include the Wakefield Meat Processing Distribution Plant and Warehouse, the janitorial service program which provides services for state buildings in Baton Rouge, Prison Enterprises’ embroidery operation, and an office seating assembly plant.

-Offender work crews are assigned for general maintenance service to the City of Zachary and East Baton Rouge Parish.
-In addition, offender crews assist during emergency situations or natural disasters.
+People in prison who are on work crews are assigned for general maintenance service to the City of Zachary and East Baton Rouge Parish.
+In addition, these crews assist during emergency situations or natural disasters.

-Offender work crews provide labor to local schools and state agencies.
-DCI supplies offender crews to pick up litter on state and interstate highways in south Louisiana.
+People in prison who are on work crews also provide labor to local schools and state agencies.
+DCI supplies crews to pick up litter on state and interstate highways in south Louisiana as well.

 All interested individuals and community groups or organizations are encouraged to participate with DCI in the development, implementation, and evaluation of programs.
 Special emphasis will be made to coordinate with law enforcement agencies and courts.